Lab Tests Reference Library

 PT/INR

-PT measures how long it takes blood to clot via the extrinsic pathway.
-INR standardizes PT results globally.
-Used to monitor warfarin therapy and assess liver function.
+Prothrombin time (PT) measures how long it takes blood to clot via the extrinsic coagulation pathway, which includes factors I, II, V, VII, and X. The International Normalized Ratio (INR) standardizes PT results across different laboratories.
+PT/INR is used to monitor warfarin therapy and assess liver synthetic function.

 Activated Partial Thromboplastin Time